Duha-H/Traccio/README.md

 # Tracker

-An app to help you track your job-search journy.
+An app to help you track your job-search journey.
 Onward!